web2py/py4web/docs/chapter-03.rst

      -Y, --yes          No prompt, assume yes to questions  [default: False] -help, -h, --help  Show this message and exit.

-This option create a new apps folder (or reinstall it).
+This option creates a new apps folder (or reinstall it).
 If needed, it will ask for the confirmation of the new folder’s creation and then for copying every standard py4web apps from the assets folder.
 It currently does nothing on binaries installations and from source installation